2026-04-24 · 9 min read

 | Total Monthly TCO | $1,980 | $7,590 | $32,170 |

 These figures assume a single GPT-4o-class agent with RAG, standard HITL at 5 percent, and a 3-person engineering team.
-Enterprise numbers reflect volume discounts negotiated directly with OpenAI or Anthropic - list-rate pricing would push the enterprise column above $45,000/month.
+Enterprise numbers reflect volume discounts negotiated directly with OpenAI or Anthropic - list-rate pricing would push the enterprise column above $45,000 per month.
+Teams running Claude 4.7 exclusively at list rate see enterprise TCO 8 to 12 percent higher than the GPT-4o baseline above, offset partially by Anthropic's 90 percent prompt caching discount on repeated system prompts.
 See also how to choose the right AI model for your use case for a detailed model selection framework that directly affects the API cost row.

 Cost Reduction Strategies That Work in 2026